• Home

 Nordic Journal of Business

-I hope you enjoy reading the interesting articles featured in this issue of the Nordic Journal of Business.
+I hope you enjoy reading the two articles included in this issue of the Nordic Journal of Business.

 Sami Vähämaa